charlesfrye/charlesfrye.github.io/_posts/2016-08-06-development-paper.md

 from postnatal days 3 through 15.
-We observed a consistent developmental trajectory of spontaneous activity, suggesting a consistent pattern for cortical microcircuit development: anatomical modules are wired together by coherent activations into functional circuits,
+We observed a consistent developmental trajectory of spontaneous activity, suggesting a consistent pattern for cortical microcircuit development: anatomical modules are wired together by coherent activations into functional circuits.

-The final version of my research paper with [Jason MacLean](http://www.macleanlab.com/) on the developmental timecourse of spontaneous activity in mouse cortex is now [available through the Journal of Neurophysiology](http://jn.physiology.org/content/early/2016/04/29/jn.00172.2016.abstract).
+The final version of my research paper with [Jason MacLean](http://www.macleanlab.com/) on the developmental time course of spontaneous activity in mouse cortex is now [available through the Journal of Neurophysiology](http://jn.physiology.org/content/early/2016/04/29/jn.00172.2016.abstract).

 Check it out!